 On the 3rd Day: A bit of kiwiana

-Each time I get down the driftwood Christmas tree from the loft and assemble the branches (never the same configuration 2 years running) I am transported to the beaches and rock pools of the South Island of NZ, the cloud and wave formations of Rabbit Island.
+Each time I get down the driftwood Christmas tree from the loft and assemble the branches (never the same configuration 2 years running) I am transported to the beaches and rock pools of the South Island of NZ, the cloud and wave formations of the expansive Rabbit Island.
 These shells artfully polished and without a grain of sand to get into your beach sandwiches.

 On the 4th day: Well stocked